darinz/ML/10_reinforcement_learning/03_advanced_control.md

 These methods are essential in robotics, aerospace, and control theory, providing both theoretical insights and practical solutions for complex control problems.

+## From Value Function Approximation to Advanced Control

+We've now explored **continuous state MDPs** - extending the MDP framework to handle infinite or continuous state spaces.
+We've seen how discretization can approximate continuous problems, how value function approximation enables learning in high-dimensional spaces, and how fitted value iteration provides practical algorithms for solving complex control problems.

+However, while value function approximation provides powerful tools for handling continuous state spaces, **real-world control problems** often require more sophisticated techniques that leverage the structure of the underlying system.
+Many physical systems have known dynamics, cost structures, and constraints that can be exploited for more efficient and robust control.

+This motivates our exploration of **advanced control methods** - specialized techniques that combine the principles of reinforcement learning with classical control theory.
+We'll see how Linear Quadratic Regulation (LQR) provides exact solutions for linear systems, how Differential Dynamic Programming (DDP) handles nonlinear systems through iterative optimization, and how Linear Quadratic Gaussian (LQG) control addresses partial observability through optimal state estimation.

+The transition from value function approximation to advanced control represents the bridge from general-purpose learning algorithms to domain-specific optimization techniques - taking our understanding of continuous state MDPs and applying it to structured control problems with known dynamics and cost functions.

+In this chapter, we'll explore LQR, DDP, and LQG control methods, understanding how they leverage system structure for more efficient and robust control.

 ---

 ## 16.1 Finite-Horizon Markov Decision Processes